-INTOUCH and OWOX BI: How to Evaluate Ad Success and Increase ROAS by Consolidating Data
+INTOUCH Success Story: How to Measure Ad Success and Increase ROAS by Consolidating Data

 INTOUCH has been operating in the Russian market since 2008, and is a leading direct insurance provider.
 Insurance is sold over the phone and via the Internet.
 Customers can also buy insurance in dealerships and banks.

 The company was ahead of its competitors launching a «Smart Insurance» program using telematics devices, and a Fast Track remote loss adjustment system that allows 90% of customers have their vehicles sent to repair centers directly from the scene of an accident, after making a single call to the company.

 INTOUCH has developed a detailed risk assessment model, based on the company’s many years’ experience in insurance, as well as the experience of modern European insurers.
 This model enables responsible drivers to obtain CASCO insurance without having to pay for other drivers’ risks.

 INTOUCH sells insurance via the Internet, over the phone and offline.
 Customers can research products via one channel and purchase them via another.
 For example, a customer can visit the company’s website, calculate coverage, fill out an online application, and then visit a physical office to make a purchase.
 In such cases, it’s difficult to evaluate the effect advertising has on purchases.

 INTOUCH was looking to optimize ad spend and get a better return on advertising by adopting a functional advertising performance evaluation system.
 The company needed a way to consolidate data about costs, revenue, and user interactions both online and offline.

 Data about user interactions with the website, advertising costs and offline orders is collected in different systems: